-FRIENDS National Resource Center for Community-Based Child Abuse Prevention (2008)
+FRIENDS National Resource Center for Community-Based Child Abuse Prevention

-Offers a self-administered survey for use with caregivers receiving child maltreatment prevention services, measuring protective factors in five areas: family functioning/resiliency, social support, concrete support, nurturing and attachment, and knowledge of parenting/child development.
+Offers two self-administered surveys for use with caregivers receiving child maltreatment prevention services, measuring protective factors in five areas: family functioning/resiliency, social support, concrete support, nurturing and attachment, and knowledge of parenting/child development.
 The website includes the tool and a user manual.